Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Introduction

 \section{Introduction}

-The spin-orbit interaction plays a key role in several areas of condensed matter physics and material science like the topological insulator and superconductors ~\cite{hasan_10,qi_11,manchon_15}, quantum Hall effects~\cite{ezawa_13}, spin liquids~\cite{balents_10}, Weyl semimetal~\cite{wan_11} and spintronics based devices~\cite{zutic_04}, etc. Recent advances in the ultracold quantum gas experiments have allowed the implementation of spin-orbit coupling (SOC) and competing interactions in strongly-correlated many-body systems~\cite{wu_16,sun_18,zhang_19}.
-These progresses afford the possibilities to study novel states of matter, phase transitions, and exotic spin models which are not accessible in the conventional condensed matter systems \cite{radic2012exotic,cole_12}.
-The ultracold atomic systems are ideal platforms for such studies due to tunability of potentials and multiparticle interactions.
+The spin-orbit interaction plays a key role in several areas of condensed matter physics and material science like topological insulators and superconductors~\cite{hasan_10,qi_11,manchon_15}, quantum Hall effects~\cite{ezawa_13}, spin liquids~\cite{balents_10}, Weyl semimetal~\cite{wan_11}, and spintronics based devices~\cite{zutic_04}.
+Recent advances in ultracold quantum gas experiments have allowed the implementation of spin-orbit coupling (SOC) and competing interactions in strongly-correlated many-body systems~\cite{wu_16,sun_18,zhang_19}.
+These experimental developments afford the possibilities to study novel states of matter, phase transitions, and exotic spin models which are not accessible in conventional condensed matter systems~\cite{radic2012exotic,cole_12}.
+The ultracold atomic systems are ideal platforms for such studies due to the tunability of potentials and multiparticle interactions.